sherlock-audit/2023-02-carapace-judging/README.md

 Source: https://github.com/sherlock-audit/2023-02-carapace-judging/issues/26

 ## Found by
-jkoppel, monrel, immeas, libratus, 0Kage, chaduke
+libratus, monrel, jkoppel, chaduke, immeas, 0Kage

 ## Summary
 ``accruePremiumAndExpireProtections()`` will increase ``totalSTokenUnderlying``, and thus increase the exchange rate of the ``ProtectionPool``.
 A malicious user can launch a sandwich attack and profit.
 This violates the ``Fair Distribution`` principle of the protocol: